 Treat the building pressure on your optic nerve before it causes permanent blindness by choosing the right glaucoma doctor.
 Those suffering the effects of glaucoma often are not aware of the issue, as the condition has no early symptoms or identifiable discomfort.
 Glaucoma is often referred to as “the silent stealer of sight.”
 Glaucoma causes gradual progressive peripheral vision loss (often called tunnel vision).
 If allowed to progress untreated, it would result in complete blindness.

-Get the glaucoma treatment you need to protect your vision at River Lake Clinic LLC.
+Get the glaucoma treatment you need to protect your vision at River Lake Clinic PLLC.
 Annual examinations of your eyes are recommended, but they become especially important when it comes to glaucoma after the age of 40.
 Early diagnosis can make a difference in the effectiveness of any treatment plan.
 Vision loss from glaucoma is not reversible and it is permanent.

 Review your family history for any indication of glaucoma or systemic conditions such as diabetes or cardiovascular disorders and discuss this with your eye doctor.
 The condition can be inherited, and you may not be aware of it until it has already progressed too far for treatment.
 Our approach to treatment takes into account the many potential causes and the importance of your vascular system to overall vision health.

 We are experts at early detection and successful treatment of glaucoma.
 We utilize advance anatomical imaging instruments and functional vision testing equipment to advance early detection and best treatments for glaucoma, which will maximize your chances of preserving your vision.